syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

             }
         }
     }
 ```

 ### Creating Web API Controller

-A Web API Controller must be created which allows the treemap to directly consume data from the Entity framework.
+A Web API Controller must be created, which allows the TreeMap to directly consume data from the Entity framework.

 ```csharp
     using System;